 I see this type of review all the time, and I’m sure you’ve seen it as well.
 Some one purchases a product.
 The product is not what was expected because of the image.
 The purchaser writes a bad review about the product even though the description stated that the object in the image is not the item being purchased.
 First of all, who purchases an item without reading the description?
 Apparently a lot of people do this.

 Before writing a review, consider whether or not it needs to be written.
 If a product does not work as described then, by all means, inform the general public so they can make a decision.
-The first backseat dog cover that I purchased did perform at all as advertised.
+The first backseat dog cover that I purchased did NOT perform at all as advertised.
 Consequently, I wrote “3 Reasons To Avoid This Backseat Dog Cover” to inform people that it does not measure up.
-On the other hand, if I find something that works really well such as this collapsable water bowl, I may write about it so that more dogs can benefit.
+On the other hand, if I find hiking gear that works really well, I may write about it so that more dogs can benefit.

 If a product, place, or service are dangerous let us know!
 If something worked above expectations let us know.
 Are you a victim of false advertising?
 Let that be known, but don’t spread misinformation.
 That is worse than no information at all.

 Think before you write.
 Writing a bad review because you did not want to blame yourself helps no one.
 It doesn’t even help you.
 Take responsibility for your mistakes.
 Learn from them and don’t repeat them.